bellons91/personal-tech-notes/azure/Azure App Service/Configuring Azure App Services.md

   - **[[Always On]]**: disabled by default;
   - **Managed pipeline version**: The IIS pipeline mode.
 Set it to _Classic_ if you have a legacy app that requires an older version of IIS.
   - **HTTP version**: Set to 2.0 to enable support for HTTPS/2 protocol.
-  - **[[arr-affinity]]**: In a multi-instance deployment, ensure that the client is routed to the same instance for the life of the session.
+  - **[[ARR Affinity]]**: In a multi-instance deployment, ensure that the client is routed to the same instance for the life of the session.
 You can set this option to _Off_ for stateless applications.
 - **Debugging**: Enable remote debugging for ASP.NET, ASP.NET Core, or Node.js apps.
 This option turns off automatically after 48 hours.
-- **Incoming client certificates**: require client certificates in mutual authentication. [[tls]] mutual authentication is used to restrict access to your app by enabling different types of authentication for it.
+- **Incoming client certificates**: require client certificates in mutual authentication. [[Transport Layer Security]] mutual authentication is used to restrict access to your app by enabling different types of authentication for it.

 ## Path mappings